 The Schooner Niska

-Niska features a traditional clipper bow which enables her to swim smoothly while maintaining a dry foredeck.
-She also features hand carved tailboards on the bow and quarter badges at her stern.
-Following a well established mariners tradition, the ends of her spars have been painted red to protect the ship from “evil spirits”.
+Niska features a traditional clipper bow which enables her to swim smoothly while maintaining a dry fore deck.
+She also features hand crafted tailboards, (hand carved by Heiko) on the bow and quarter badges at her stern.
+Following a well established “mariners tradition “, the ends of each of her spars have been painted red to protect the ship from “evil spirits”

 When Niska was completed Heiko and Cindy sold everyhing, moved aboard and sailed this schooner throughout the Great Lakes for 10 years.
 She has proven to be the exceptional ship her designer envisioned her to be: She has sailed through 3 hurricanes and one downgraded hurricane in total!!

 Each one full of different challenges, this “Rum Runner”, (a staysail schooner rig), always held true to the design of a “true schooner”, the rig responsible for building the entire East Coast Economy.